Great power: History

 Lord Castlereagh, the British foreign secretary, first used the term in its diplomatic context, writing on 13 February 1814: "there is every prospect of the Congress terminating with a general accord and Guarantee between the Great powers of Europe, with a determination to support the arrangement agreed upon, and to turn the general influence and if necessary the general arms against the Power that shall first attempt to disturb the Continental peace."

-The Congress of Vienna consisted of five main powers: the Austrian Empire, France, Prussia, Russia, and Great Britain.
+The Congress of Vienna consisted of five main powers: Austria, France, Prussia, Russia, and Great Britain.
 These five primary participants constituted the original great powers as we know the term today.
 Other powers, such as Spain, Portugal, and Sweden, which were great powers during the 17th century and the earlier 18th century, were consulted on certain specific issues, but they were not full participants.

 After the Congress of Vienna, Great Britain emerged as the pre-eminent global hegemon, due to it being the first nation to industrialize, possessing the largest navy, and the extent of its overseas empire, which ushered in a century of Pax Britannica.
 The balance of power between the Great Powers became a major influence in European politics, prompting Otto von Bismarck to say "All politics reduces itself to this formula: try to be one of three, as long as the world is governed by the unstable equilibrium of five great powers."

 Over time, the relative power of these five nations fluctuated, which by the dawn of the 20th century had served to create an entirely different balance of power.
 Great Britain and the new German Empire (from 1871), experienced continued economic growth and political power.
 Others, such as Russia and Austria-Hungary, stagnated.
 At the same time, other states were emerging and expanding in power, largely through the process of industrialization.
 These countries seeking to attain great power status were: Italy after the Risorgimento era, Japan during the Meiji era, and the United States after its civil war.
 By 1900, the balance of world power had changed substantially since the Congress of Vienna.
 The Eight-Nation Alliance was an alliance of eight nations created in response to the Boxer Rebellion in China.
 It formed in 1900 and consisted of the five Congress powers plus Italy, Japan, and the United States, representing the great powers at the beginning of the 20th century.